OpenNMT/OpenNMT-tf/README.md

 ## Distributed training

-OpenNMT-tf provides asynchronous distributed training (see the [TensorFlow documentation](https://www.tensorflow.org/deploy/distributed) for a general description of distributed training).
-The user should provide on the command line:
+OpenNMT-tf provides asynchronous distributed training.
+The user should set on the command line:

+* a **chief worker** host that runs a training loop and manages checkpoints, summaries, etc.
-* a list of **workers** hosts that run a training loop; the first worker is the master and also manages checkpoints, summaries, and evaluation
+* a list of **worker** hosts that run a training loop
 * a list of **parameter server** hosts that synchronize the parameters

 Then a training instance should be started on each host with a selected task, e.g.:

 ```
-CUDA_VISIBLE_DEVICES=0 python -m bin.main train [...] --ps_hosts localhost:2222 --worker_hosts localhost:2223,localhost:2224 --task_type worker --task_index 1
+CUDA_VISIBLE_DEVICES=0 python -m bin.main train [...] --ps_hosts localhost:2222 --chief_host localhost:2223 --worker_hosts localhost:2224,localhost:2225 --task_type worker --task_index 1
 ```

 will start the worker 1 on the current machine and first GPU.

-Also see [`tensorflow/ecosystem`](https://github.com/tensorflow/ecosystem) to integrate distributed training with open-source frameworks like Docker or Kubernetes.
+For more details, see the documentation of [`tf.estimator.train_and_evaluate`](https://www.tensorflow.org/versions/r1.4/api_docs/python/tf/estimator/train_and_evaluate).
+Also see [tensorflow/ecosystem](https://github.com/tensorflow/ecosystem) to integrate distributed training with open-source frameworks like Docker or Kubernetes.

 ## Model serving

-OpenNMT-tf can export models for inference in other environments, for example with [TensorFlow Serving](https://www.tensorflow.org/serving/).
+OpenNMT-tf periodically exports models for inference in other environments, for example with [TensorFlow Serving](https://www.tensorflow.org/serving/).
 A model export contains all information required for inference: the graph definition, the weights, and external assets such as vocabulary files.
 It typically looks like this on disk:

 ```
-models/enfr/1507109306/
+ende/export/latest/1507109306/
 ├── assets
 │   ├── en.dict
-│   └── fr.dict
+│   └── de.dict
 ├── saved_model.pb
 └── variables
     ├── variables.data-00000-of-00001
     └── variables.index
 ```

-Models are automatically exported at the end of the training or manually with the `export` run type.
+Models are automatically exported during the training or manually with the `export` run type.

 When using an exported model, you should prepare the inputs as expected by the model.
 See the `_get_serving_input` methods of the inputters modules of your model to define the data that need to be fed.
 Some examples are also available in the `examples/` directory: